310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Nazuna %}
 Hm?
-Sure, go ahead.
+Ahh… Sure, go ahead.
 We already have enough people for all the cooking, anyway.

-We finished up with our side of the work pretty early, so we made it here before Ryuseitai, but they’re going to be here sooner or later.
+We finished up with our side of the work pretty early, so we made it here before Ryuseitai, but they’re gonna be here sooner or later.

 So go ahead. …You seem to be acting awkward around Tomo-chin, so make sure you talk to him and make up properly.

-Tell me if you need a mediator, or any kind of help in general.
+Tell me if you need a mediator, or any kinda help in general.
 {% endbubble %}

 {% bubble Hajime %}